12 Good Reasons To Test Websites

 We know that users do not like slow websites.
 We also know that Google isn't keen on slow websites.
 Therefore, it makes sense to invest a bit of time and effort to check your website's performance.

 Your website's performance isn't just down to your hosting company.
-The way your website is coded, the graphics used and a number of other factors can all help to increase load times and slow your website down.
+The way your website is coded, the graphics and images used and a number of other factors can all help to increase load times and slow your website down.

 7. To gain important feedback on what users think of your website